 - Very inexpensive pricing.
 A real website requires several professionals across technical and artistic disciplines.
-As an example, our website team for a single website typically is composed of both owners who each play a role in the final product, a designer, a developer or two and a copywriter.
+As an example, our website team for a single website typically is composed of both owners who each play a role in the final product, a researcher, a designer, a developer or two and a copywriter.
 Websites aren’t cheap to produce correctly, and they take time to do right.

 - Subscription model pricing.
 How can someone produce a site for $100 – $300 a month for a year or two?
 They’re hoping you forget that you’re paying them.
 Meanwhile, they list “Benefits” you will receive monthly from continuing to pay their bills.

 - Drastic discounts to retain business.
 They can do that because you are 100% profit.
 A developer from India can duplicate a site like the above for almost no money.
 The main overhead for the marketing company that does this is the sales and telemarketing team.

 If you’re ready to seek help from a website marketing company, you should look at some websites they have produced.
 Copy a few paragraphs of content and search for it on Google.
 Does it pop up, word for word or nearly so on a bunch other sites?
 If so, run away.
 Fast.